httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     cookie-av.

-3. If the expiry-time is later than 400 days in the future (or less, if the user agent has a lower cap), the user agent MUST replace the expiry-time with the last date within the cap.
+3. If the expiry-time is later than 400 days in the future (or less, if the user agent has a lower cap), the user agent MUST MUST let expiry-time equal the last date within the cap.

 4. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest